olebole/irafdoc/doc/ccdred.instruments.rst

   	245 246 312 315
   </pre>
   <p>
-  If there is a comment line in the file containing the word <tt>"untrimmed"</tt>
+  If there is a comment line in the file containing the word <span style="font-family: monospace;">"untrimmed"</span>
   then the coordinates of the bad pixel regions apply to the original CCD detector coordinates.
   If the image has been trimmed and the bad pixels are replaced at a later